jhhung/PEAT/README.md

 - -q : The quality type of input FastQ file.
 (Acceptable quality type : 1.PHRED 2.SANGER 3.SOLEXA 4.ILLUMINA)
 - -o : Output fastq file, stdout by default
 - -n : Number of thread to use; if the number is larger than the core available, it will be adjusted automatically.
+- --qtrim : Quality trimmer; trim the last base of the reads until the mean score is larger than threshold.
+- -t :The threshold value of the quality trimmer, 30.0 by default
+- --verbose : Output running process by stderr

 ##Citing PEAT
 Li, Y.-L., Weng, J.-C., Hsiao, C.-C., Chou, M.-T., Tseng, C.-W., & Hung, J.-H. (2015).
 PEAT: an intelligent and efficient paired-end sequencing adapter trimming algorithm.
 BMC Bioinformatics, 16(Suppl 1), S2. doi:10.1186/1471-2105-16-S1-S2